Shai M. Rozen, M.D., F.A.C.S.

 Facial Paralysis Treatments

-The ultimate goal in the treatment of facial paralysis, also called facial palsy, is to bring the patient as close as possible to their pre-paralysis appearance and functioning—as close as possible to normal.
+For our team in Dallas, Texas, the ultimate goal in the treatment of facial paralysis, also called facial palsy, is to bring the patient as close as possible to their pre-paralysis appearance and functioning—as close as possible to normal.
 Although there are many similarities among facial palsy patients, each is quite unique in the way they present and the specific problems they have.
 The causes of paralysis differ widely as well.

 Dr. Shai Rozen